Justin Bieber Doesn’t Want Alleged Racial Slur Incident Used Against Him In Upcoming Trial For Egging Lawsuit

 Judging by the second item on the list, Bieber’s other former neighbors should not be fair game during the trial as his lawyers also state that “whether Bieber was a bad neighbor — either by driving fast around the neighborhood, hosting loud parties or having poor guests — has absolutely nothing to do with” the fact that he egged his former neighbors house.

-While it appears that Bieber’s lawyers are on top of their game, the “Never Let You Go” singer already has multiple strikes against him for failing to appear for multiple depositions with the most recent one being June 22.
+While it appears that Bieber’s lawyers are on top of their game, the “Never Let You Go” singer already has multiple strikes against him for failing to appear for multiple depositions, with the most recent one being June 22.
 Bieber was photographed with then rumored girlfriend, Baldwin, on the same day he was due to appear.
 Schwartz immediately sought out to have him arrested as a result, but it never happened.

-However, The Blast further reported on Thursday that due to his failure to show up for the multiple depositions, a judge ruled that as punishment, Bieber “will not be allowed to testify on his own defense” and the jury selected for his case will be made aware that Bieber “refused” to show up for them.
+However, The Blast further reported on Thursday that due to his failure to show up for the multiple depositions, a judge ruled that as punishment Bieber “will not be allowed to testify on his own defense” and the jury selected for his case will be made aware that Bieber “refused” to show up for them.

 Further court-ordered repercussions include Bieber having to shell out $7,500 to Schwartz for missing the depositions.
-He is also being ordered to hand over his financial records, which includes his net worth “within 20 days”.
+He is also being ordered to hand over his financial records, which includes his net worth, “within 20 days”.

-To make matters even worse, the judge also ruled that not only will Bieber be “liable for the egging” of Schwartz’s house, but that he did it “with malice” as well.
+The judge also ruled that not only will Bieber be “liable for the egging” of Schwartz’s house, but that he did it “with malice” as well.

 The next court hearing for the case is scheduled for August.